Prag8855/aab/content/glossary/Absichtserklärung.md

 A letter of intent (*Absichtserklärung*) is a letter that says "I plan to hire this person to do this service at this price".
 You need these letters to [apply for a freelance visa](/guides/freelance-visa) in Berlin.

 A letter of intent is not a contract.
-The person who wrote the letter is not forced to do anything.
+The person who wrote the letter is not forced to hire you.

 **[Letters of intent for the freelance visa ➞](/guides/freelance-visa-letter-of-intent)**